dxaviud/dxaviud/README.md

 ### What I learned today

-- A bit of typescript, typeorm, graphql, apollo
+- A bit of C# generics and type constraints and GraphQL